The new .NET 4.5 feature every XAML developer will love

 }

-1. Refactoring – rename the Ticks property and even if you use the VS refactoring tool it won’t find the string in the method call.
+1. Refactoring – If you rename the Ticks property, even using the VS refactoring tool, it won’t find the string in the method call.

-2. Magic strings – It is just a string so there is nothing to make sure that you spelt Ticks in the string the same as Ticks in the property name.
+2. Magic strings – It’s just a string, so there’s nothing to ensure that you spelled "Ticks" in the string the same as in the property name.

 3. Copy & Paste – If you copy & paste another property, you must remember to rename this string too.